-First and Only Prescription Medication for PKU
+First Prescription Medication for PKU

 For those who respond, KUVAN® (sapropterin dihydrochloride) Tablets or Powder for Oral Solution—in combination with a low‐Phe diet—can help reduce blood Phe levels.1